Electric Mud: Release

 Electric Mud was released in 1968 with a simple black and white cover that did not make it obvious that the music on the album was psychedelic.
 The album's inner spread featured photographs of Muddy Waters having his hair processed at a beauty parlor.

 On November 19, 1996, the album was reissued on compact disc by Chess Records.
 On November 22, 2011, Electric Mud and After the Rain were combined on a single compact disc by BGO Records.
 A new vinyl edition was released by Third Man Records in November 2017.

 Reception

 Electric Mud sold 150,000 copies within the first six weeks of release.
 Peaking at number 127 on Billboard magazine's Billboard 200 album chart, it was Muddy Waters' first album to appear on the Billboard and Cash Box charts.
 However, among critics and blues purists, Electric Mud is Waters' "most polarizing record", according to Waters biographer Robert Gordon.

-In a Rolling Stone feature, Pete Welding wrote, "'Electric Mud' does great disservice to one of the blues' most important innovators, and prostitutes the contemporary styles to which his pioneering efforts have led."
+Blues purists criticized the album's psychedelic sound.
+In a Rolling Stone feature, Pete Welding wrote, "Electric Mud does great disservice to one of the blues' most important innovators, and prostitutes the contemporary styles to which his pioneering efforts have led."
 Although American critics panned the album, it was better received in England.
 According to Marshall Chess, "It was the biggest Muddy Waters record we ever had at Chess, and it dropped instantly.
 The English accepted it; they are more eccentric."